 LACPD may be held legally liable for instances of sexual abuse if it knew—or reasonably should have known—about the risk of harm and failed to take appropriate steps to protect detainees.
 To establish liability in a civil claim, a survivor must demonstrate that their abuse was directly linked to LACPD’s negligence.
 This can include specific oversights, such as ignoring prior complaints against known abusers, or broader systemic issues like inadequate staffing policies, poor supervision, or failures in reporting and response protocols.

-Survivors of abuse at Sylmar Juvenile Hall have reported a pattern of sexual assault, harassment, and coercion by correctional officers, facility staff, and in some cases, other detainees.
+Every Sylmar Juvenile Hall lawsuit has reported a pattern of sexual assault, harassment, and coercion by correctional officers, facility staff, and, in some cases, other detainees.

 The other major shortcoming by LACPD was a failure to investigate complaints.
 When juvenile inmates complained about sexual abuse by staff or correctional officers, administration at the facility routinely disregarded or dismissed these complaints without any type of investigation.
 In some cases, allegations were actually suppressed.
 The direct result of this was that predatory staff members were allowed to continue abusing inmates without any fear of consequences.

-Civil lawsuits for sexual abuse of juvenile inmates at Sylmar Juvenile Hall seek to hold LA County legally accountable for allow the abuse to occur by forcing the County to pay financial compensation to victims of abuse.
-LACPD may be held legally accountable for incidents of sexual abuse if it knew—or reasonably should have known—about the risk of abuse and failed to take appropriate action to prevent it.
+Civil lawsuits for sexual abuse of juvenile inmates at Sylmar Juvenile Hall seek to hold LA County legally accountable for allowing the abuse to occur by forcing the County to pay financial compensation to victims of abuse.
+LACPD will be held legally accountable for incidents of sexual abuse at Sylmar detention center if it knew—or reasonably should have known—about the risk of abuse and failed to take appropriate action to prevent it.

 Statute of Limitations for Sylmar Juvenile Hall Claims

 If you are a survivor of abuse at Sylmar Juvenile Hall, you should know this: the legal system may have failed you in the past, but it has not shut the door on your ability to seek justice.
-Our law firm is actively pursuing claims on behalf of survivors regardless of whether they are over or under 40.
-The statute of limitations is not the barrier many believe it to be.
+Our law firm is pursuing claims for survivors regardless of whether they are over or under 40.
+The statute of limitations is not the barrier many people assume it is.

 Why Los Angeles County Is Settling Older Sylmar Juvenile Hall Claims

 Many survivors of abuse at Sylmar Juvenile Hall believe their cases are too old to matter.
-They assume that if the statute of limitations has passed, the legal system will not hear them.
+They assume that if the statute of limitations has passed, the legal system will not consider their case.

 But that is not what is happening.
 Los Angeles County has already paid out settlements to survivors whose claims fall outside the formal legal deadlines.
 And there is a reason for that.